Who we are & who works here

 If you are interested to hear more about work training at Klosterhagen Hotell, please feel free to contact Bente Kuven Osland on tel. +47 930 23 541.

 Guest services is the main focus.
-A typical work day consist of check-in, check-out, requests by phone and email, handling reservations, responsible for bookings and coordination of the meeting room, etc.
+A typical work day consist of check-in, check-out, requests by phone and email, handling reservations, being responsible for bookings and coordination of the meeting room, etc.

 The most important tasks at a hotel is the process of cleaning rooms and common areas.
 Here the participants are responsible for ensuring that rooms are being cleaned according to Klosterhagen Hotel’s standards, cleaning of common areas, laundry etc. The main focuses are learning the importance of efficiency, collaboration and accuracy.

 Some of our partners